josh-bone/AndroidCOVIDApp/README.md

 <img src="images/welcomeScreen.png" width="150">

-This is a picture of the survey screen.
+This is a picture of the symptoms screen.

 <img src="images/survey_screen.png" width="150">

 This is a picture of the nonsurveyed.

 <img src="images/nonSurveyed.png" width="150">

 <img scr="images/symptomaticScreen.png" width="150">